-3.4 Systematic Error Analysis
+3.4 Systematic Error Analysis for AND Mode Rate

 The systematic errors in the positron production experiment could be introduced by the uncertainty in the magnetic fields and misalignment of the quadrupoles.
 These systematic errors are discussed in section 6 of chapter 4.
 The positron and electron rates are normalized by time which can introduce systematic error as well.
-However, the uncertainty in run duration time is very small (0.1-0.2%) and can be ignored (the duration of positron production runs are around $500\sim1000$ seconds and the uncertainty is about 1 second).
-The uncertainty in the 511 keV peaks detected by the NaI detectors would also contribute to the systematic error.
+However, the uncertainty in run duration time is very small (0.1-0.2%) and can be ignored (the duration of positron production runs are around 500~1000 seconds and the